Together for Wildlife - Goal 5

 Action 21 - Support Indigenous guardian and compliance programs

-• Inventoried the current suite of provincial Indigenous Guardian Programs, and recommended aspects of a future program
+• Inventoried the current suite of provincial Indigenous Guardian Programs, and recommended possible aspects and enhancements of a future program

-• Worked with MIRR to secure funding from the Indigenous Funding Envelope to implement Indigenous Guardian Programs
+• Worked with the BC Ministry of Indigenous Relations and Reconciliation to secure funding to implement Indigenous Guardian programs

 • Create partnerships with other initiatives to leverage knowledge and funds